 Many backpackers opt to rent or buy a motorbike while backpacking in Vietnam.
 I wouldn’t recommend this to anyone who isn’t an experienced rider.
 If you are comfortable riding a motorbike in this chaos, just be sure to wear a helmet and go with the flow of traffic.

 Those who aren’t keen on jumping on a motorbike can stick to the city’s public buses.
 They’re super cheap and cover all corners of the city, but it can be a bit difficult figuring out the routes.
 There is also a hop-on, hop-off tourist bus, which is a convenient way to see most of the sights.

 Taxi drivers in the city are fine for the most part, but, of course, there are a few bad apples.
 Just be sure your driver turns on the meter or agrees to a flat fee before you start moving.
 The app Grab acquired Uber in Southeast Asia, so download Grab for a ride-sharing service in SEA.

 Long Distance Trains from Ho Chi Minh City

 Taking the train is a popular way to travel across Vietnam.
-You can get all the way up to the capital of Hanoi by train with several stops along the way.
+By train, you can travel to the capital Hanoi with several stops along the way.
 Vietnam doesn’t have rail passes or open-ended train tickets, so you’ll need to buy separate tickets for each leg of the journey.

 My favourite website for finding train timetables and prices is Seat 61.
-Check them for train travel in Vietnam.
+Check them out for a lot of information on train travel in Vietnam.

 Safety in Ho Chi Minh City